KognitionAI/pilecv4j/README.md

 ## lib-image

 `lib-image` contains the main image processing routines and OpenCv functionality.
 It contains some decent general purpose classes but also some more esoteric implementations that might be hard to find in other places.
 When using the Java API for OpenCv with video you are very likely to run into memory problems.
 This is because the management of OpenCv's native, off-heap (off of the Java heap management), memory is done using Java's finalizers.
 Garbage collection in Java doesn't track off-heap memory and so when processing video you quickly run out of system memory.
-This library, among many other things, augments OpenCv's Java API to use Java `Closeable`s.
+This library, among many other things, augments OpenCv's Java API to use Java `AutoCloseable`s.

 ## lib-ffmpeg